-Reading quotes are a bit of a hobby of mine.
+Collecting reading quotes is a bit of a hobby of mine.

 I've always loved reading and I find it fascinating that so many well-known and not-so-well-known people have expressed their joy in reading and the benefits they've gained by reading widely and often throughout their lives.